Slow Cooked BBQ Baked Beans

 I love the smooth, creamy texture of Borlotti beans.
 Also known as Cranberry beans, they are easy to work with, and an Italian favorite for winter soups.
 When using dried beans, an overnight soak followed by a long slow simmer is the secret to success.
 For soft, creamy beans that aren’t tough, don’t add salt until the final steps of the preparation.

 I make soup frequently over the winter months.
-I usually make a small pot, as it’s just the two of us and we don’t want to be eating it for weeks!
+I usually make a small pot, as I don’t want to be eating it for weeks!
 This recipe makes about 4 servings, but you can definitely double or triple the recipe for a larger family.

 4 servings